-- The District will work closely with NYSED to revise or amend the school calendar as deemed appropriate. - The Lead Operations Manager or his designee will evaluate all building operations for normal function and re-implement appropriate maintenance & cleaning procedures. - The District will follow all necessary protocols required if an employee is exposed to a known case of the disease, exhibits symptoms of the disease, or test positive to prevent the spread of the disease.
-This includes performing contact tracing, notifying the Department of Health, and performing a deep sanitation of all spaces the employee inhabited. - All employees and contractors will continue to complete a daily health screening form.
-This will assist with knowing who is in attendance and who is quarantining. - Each Building-Level Post-incident Response Team will assess the emotional impact of the crisis on students and staff and make recommendations for appropriate intervention.

-- The District-wide School Safety Team and Building-Level Emergency Response Teams will meet to de-brief and determine lessons learned.
+- The District will work closely with NYSED to revise or amend the school calendar as deemed appropriate. - The Lead Operations Manager or his/her designee will evaluate all building operations for normal function and re-implement appropriate maintenance & cleaning procedures. - Based on updated guidance from the Suffolk County Department of Health Services, Center for Disease Control and Prevention (CDC) and National Institute of Health (NIH), the District will follow all necessary protocols required if an employee is exposed to a known case of the disease, exhibits symptoms of the disease, or test positive to prevent the spread of the disease.
+This includes performing contract tracing, notifying the Department of Health, and performing a deep sanitation of all spaces the employee inhabited. - All employees and contractors may be required to complete a daily health screening form.
+This will assist with knowing who is in attendance and who is quarantining. - Each Building-Level Post-incident Response Team will assess the emotional impact of the crisis on students and staff and make recommendations for appropriate intervention. - The District-wide School Safety Team and Building-Level Emergency Response Teams will meet to de-brief and determine lessons learned.
 The District-Wide School Safety Plan and Building-Level Emergency Response Plans will be revised to reflect any necessary changes.
-Information from the PIO, the Assistant Superintendent for Finance and Management Services, Human Resource office, Facilities department, and the Office of Curriculum and Instruction will be vital to this effort. - Curriculum activities that may address the crisis will be developed and implemented.
+Information from the PIO, the Assistant Superintendent for Finance and Management Services, Human Resource office, Facilities department, and the Office of Curriculum and Instruction will be vital to this effort.

+• Curriculum activities that may address the crisis will be developed and implemented.